 Furthermore, this end-to-end security model includes the means for efficiently resolving a vulnerability that might appear in the design or implementation of a technical specification involved in the Frogans technology.
-If the vulnerability concerns the design of a security protocol, then the security policy rules, which are reloaded by Frogans Player on a regular basis, are updated immediately to inform end users that connections using that protocol are not considered to be secure.
+If the vulnerability concerns the design of a security protocol, then the security policy rules, which are reloaded by Frogans Player on a regular basis, are updated immediately.
+Subsequently, if the connection to the server of a given Frogans site uses that protocol, then end users browsing that Frogans site are made aware that the connection is not considered to be secure.
 Once the problem has been resolved at the design or implementation level, the affected versions of Frogans Player are made obsolete and replaced with updated versions for all users worldwide.

-But for end users to enjoy this safe environment when using Frogans sites, a minimum amount of vigilance is required.
+But for end users to enjoy this safe environment when browsing Frogans sites, a minimum amount of vigilance is required.
 This vigilance involves both end users and Frogans site publishers.
 For instance:

 - End users need to remain vigilant as regards the security of the device they are using.
 If a device is compromised in any way, such as malware taking over the device, then all bets are off.
 In this case, there is no way to ensure that Frogans Player will run as expected, just like any other software installed on the device.
 For example, the executable files of Frogans Player may have been altered or replaced.
 Frogans as a medium cannot play the role of the operating system or antivirus software in order to prevent a device from being compromised. - End users also need to remain vigilant whenever they obtain or give sensitive information via a Frogans site.
 In such cases, they always need to check the Frogans address, the verified identity of the publisher when it is provided, and the presence of the specific icon indicating that the connection is secure.
 Frogans as a medium does not impose a central entity for controlling the content of Frogans sites prior to their publication or following updates, and therefore cannot prevent fake Frogans sites from being published, at least temporarily.
 In addition, Frogans as a medium cannot prevent the theft or alteration of sensitive information via a man-inthe-middle attack if the security level of the connection defined by the Frogans site publisher is insufficient. - Frogans site publishers need to remain vigilant as regards the security of their servers.
-Frogans as a medium is intended to provide end users with a safe environment when using Frogans sites, not to protect servers against attacks.
+Frogans as a medium is intended to provide end users with a safe environment when browsing Frogans sites, not to protect servers against attacks.
 It is up to publishers to apply best practices for operating their servers in a secure manner and upgrading them as necessary.

-With Frogans as a medium, end users can explore online content with confidence and without worrying about security threats.
-End users do not hesitate to try out new Frogans sites, whoever the publisher, or to share Frogans sites with other people.
+With Frogans as a medium, end users can explore online content and services with confidence and without worrying about security threats.
+End users do not hesitate to browse new Frogans sites, whoever the publisher is, or to share Frogans sites with other people.

-4. Frogans is a medium which protects privacy
+4. Frogans as a medium is perceived by end users as protecting privacy